Smithproxy is highly configurable, fast and transparent TCP/UDP/TLS (SSL) proxy written in C++17.

 - HTML replacement browser warnings

-- STARTTLS support for most used protocols
+- STARTTLS support for most starttls capable protocols, including HTTP proxy CONNECT

 - Seamless HTTPS redirection to authentication portal

-- Local and LDAP user authentication using builtin web portal
+- Local and LDAP user authentication using builtin web portal (using complementary package)

 - SOCKS4/SOCKS5 explicit proxy with DNS hostname support

-- DNS inspection allows FQDN policy objects
+- DNS inspection allows FQDN policy objects, including DoH

 - Policies based on FQDN and 2nd level DNS domain